pdaehne/XUM1541-Pro-Micro/README.md

   network to limit the amount of current on the IEC bus.
 When you install the 74LS06 and decide to leave this resistor network unpopulated, you have to close the corresponding 5 solder jumpers on the bottom of the XUM1541 PCB.

+  Warning: Please make sure that you get the right kind of resistor network.
+  This network consists of 5 resistors which all have their own separate two connections, i.e. there are 5 x 2 = 10 pins.

 * (Optional) __1x Push Button 6x6mm__ (SW1).